melling/data-science-from-scratch-swift/README.md

  ### Python's List Comprehensions

  Pyhon's List Comprehension are a nice succinct feature.
-In Swift, you'll need to Replace them with a combination of map, filter, forEach, for, etc  I've rewritten some of the examples on page 30 in Swift:
+In Swift, you'll need to replace them with a combination of map, filter, forEach, for, etc  I've rewritten some of the examples on page 30 in Swift:

  #### Python